buidl-labs/polkadot-validator-stories/README.md

   iv.
 Fill out the template with the details of your project.
   v.
 Once you have completed the application, click on "create new pull request". vi.
 Submit the pull request for review.
+2. **Changes to the format, suggestions, requests**
+We invite suggestions and requests to this repository from the community in the form of issues.